Geethaka09/Diabetic-Risk-prediction-Model/README.md

 ## 1. Project Overview

-This project focuses on developing a robust machine learning model to predict an individual's risk of diabetes based on key health and lifestyle factors.
+This project focuses on developing a machine learning model to predict an individual's risk of diabetes based on key health and lifestyle factors.
 The core of the project is a Neural Network built with TensorFlow and Keras, which has been carefully optimized for both accuracy and generalization.

 The development process involved several key stages:
 - Initial data loading and preprocessing.